symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

             controllers_by_class:
                 Symfony\Cmf\Component\Routing\RedirectRouteInterface:  symfony_cmf_routing_extra.redirect_controller:redirectAction

+.. _bundles_routingextra_customize:

 Customize
 ---------

-You can add more ControllerMapperInterface implementations if you have a case not handled by the provided ones.
+You can add more RouteEnhancerInterface implementations if you have a case not handled by the provided ones.
+Simply define services for your enhancers and tag them with ``dynamic_router_route_enhancer`` to have them added to the routing.

 If you use an ODM / ORM different to `PHPCR-ODM`_, you probably need to specify the class for the route entity (in `PHPCR-ODM`_, the class is automatically